-Kung Pao Chicken – Slow Cooker + Instant Pot – makes the perfect easy weeknight meal.
-Best of all, this popular takeout favorite can be made in the crock-pot or your Instant Pot pressure cooker and is lightened up with the same classic sweet & spicy flavors as your local Chinese restaurant.
+Kung Pao Chicken – Slow Cooker + Instant Pot – the perfect easy weeknight meal to curb that takeout craving.
+Best of all, this popular favorite can be made in the crock-pot or your Instant Pot pressure cooker.
+Lightened up with the same classic sweet & spicy flavors as your local Chinese restaurant.
+Plus recipe video.

 This time, I’m sharing a healthier Kung Pao Chicken recipe from my cookbook but with gluten free and paleo friendly options.

-Kung Pao Chicken is a popular favorite in North America but it’s also a classic Szechuan dish that everyone loves.
+Kung Pao Chicken is a popular favorite in Chinese restaurants in North America.
+But did you also know it’s a classic Szechuan dish that everyone loves there?
 My husband is a huge fan of anything spicy so he would often order it when we visited China a few years ago.

 It’s got so many flavors going on: tangy, sweet, and salty with just enough of a fiery kick.
 The best part about making it at home is that you can totally customize the level of heat.

 Plus, you don’t have to worry about any deep frying required.

 Just start by coating the chicken in some cornstarch and lightly browning it in a skillet before adding it into the slow cooker.
 It’s an extra step that you can totally skip if you’re in a pinch — but it definitely makes a HUGE difference in texture!